LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

-# September Week 1
+# September Week 2
+## Monday, September 5
 plants

 ![](../img/art-home-school/perspective-2/week-1/mon-1.jpg)

+# September Week 1
-## Sunday
+## Sunday, September 4
 Practiced guitar, started learning [Adventure Spirit by Yvette Young](https://www.youtube.com/watch?v=zyrOgFfbACA).

-Wasted a fair bit of time on YouTube, and eventually decided to download [ColdTurkey](https://getcoldturkey.com/) and block YouTube / Twitter / Reddit during the day
+Wasted a fair bit of time on YouTube.
+Eventually decided to download [ColdTurkey](https://getcoldturkey.com/) and block YouTube / Twitter / Reddit during the day

 Got Pakistani food with family for dinner

-## Saturday
+## Saturday, September 3
 Met up with AY and JJ to go hiking in High Park, but within 5 minutes JJ tripped and twisted her ankle.
 We ended up getting ramen and ice cream, and talked a bit about stable diffusion / AI replacing artists.

 AY's worried that most artists and filmmakers will be obsolete within the next 5 years, whereas I'm a staunch believer that it'll become a tool used by artists, and people who don't have artistic talent will only be able to create second-rate art with AI.

-## Friday
+## Friday, September 2
 Hung out with AY and JP downtown.
 I felt incredibly happy: being with close friends in-person is so rare, and just existing together, not being in a rush to do anything is nice.
 Wandered around downtown for a bit, then worked and played chess at a library.

-## Thursday
+## Thursday, September 1
 Drew some figures, I've improved so much since May :)

 ![](../img/art-home-school/figure-drawing-2/week-4/thu-1.jpg)